Accessibility of library and information services

 Accessibility plan

-This plan describes the current state of accessibility of HAMK’s Library and Information Services, as well as measures to improve accessibility.
+This plan describes the current state of accessibility of the HAMK library and information services and the actions to improve accessibility.

-For the library, accessibility means that the library ensures the use of information materials, library facilities, and library services is as easy as possible for all user groups.
+The library aims to make its facilities, services and materials easily accessible to all.
 The library provides services for both HAMK and HAMI students and staff and also for users outside the higher education community.

 Information material services

 The library collection is built, maintained, and developed for the needs learning, teaching, and research at HAMK and HAMI.
-The information material provided by the library is focused on e-materials that are available regardless of time and place.
+Much of the material is electronic, and available anywhere, anytime.
 The accessibility features of foreign materials are advanced and support the use of reading aids.
-The accessibility features of Finnish materials continue to develop.
+The accessibility features of Finnish materials are also developing all the time.

-The library provides instructions and guidance on the use of information material, especially e-materials.
-The online library contains information on alternative ways of accessing e-materials and the accessibility features of services.
+The library provides instructions and guidance on the use of information resources, especially electronic resources.
+The online library provides information on alternative ways of accessing electronic resources and on the accessibility features of the services.

 The acquired e-material can be accessed with HAMK user IDs.
 Customers without HAMK user IDs can access the e-collections locally on HAMK campus.
 Printed material can be used by all library customers.